AMEPAY Price Up 0.1% Over Last Week (AME)

-AMEPAY (AME) traded 6.5% lower against the dollar during the one day period ending at 18:00 PM E.T. on June 6th.
-One AMEPAY coin can currently be bought for approximately $0.0047 or 0.00000011 BTC on exchanges.
-AMEPAY has a total market cap of $1.17 million and approximately $64,304.00 worth of AMEPAY was traded on exchanges in the last day.
-During the last week, AMEPAY has traded 0.1% higher against the dollar.
+AMEPAY (AME) traded down 6.5% against the US dollar during the twenty-four hour period ending at 14:00 PM ET on June 12th.
+AMEPAY has a total market capitalization of $1.17 million and approximately $64,304.00 worth of AMEPAY was traded on exchanges in the last 24 hours.
+During the last seven days, AMEPAY has traded 0.1% higher against the US dollar.
+One AMEPAY coin can currently be purchased for $0.0047 or 0.00000011 BTC on popular cryptocurrency exchanges.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.